sodiboo/niri-flake/docs.md

 A list of rules to match windows.

 If any of these rules match a window (or there are none), that window rule will be considered for this window.
-It can still be rejected by [`programs.niri.settings.window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes)
+It can still be rejected by [`window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes)

 If all of the rules do not match a window, then this window rule will not apply to that window.